A word about stress

 Before I outline what stress is, I want to start by saying that the stress response is a normal, biological reaction that occurs when we encounter situations that threaten us in some way.

 That said, we should be concerned about the detrimental impact stress can have on us mentally, physically and emotionally.

-Whilst feeling challenged can be motivating, helping us to focus and get something done; feeling under pressure can make us feel overwhelmed and experiencing it for too long can affect our mental and physical health.
+Whilst feeling challenged is motivating, helping us to focus and get something done, excessive pressure or demands can become overwhelming and, experiencing such situations for too long, can affect our mental and physical health.

 It's like carrying a backpack